CatalogueOfLife/data-vespoidea/README.md

 In the future we consider to use Mendeley or Zotero to collaboratively manage references and export them to a BibTex file to be used in the repository.

+### PDFs
+We keep open access publications in a refs subfolder, named after the exact same ID used in the reference.bib BibTeX file.

 ### Github webhooks
 Github webhooks are used to automatically update the copy in [ChecklistBank](https://www.checklistbank.org/dataset/1037)